 The Digital Curation Lab is the University of Salford’s contact point for its membership in the Digital Preservation Coalition (DPC) and activities associated with Digital Research in Humanities and Arts (DRHA).

-DCL hosts the annual Digital Research in Humanities and Arts conference as an online only event, on the theme Situating Digital Curation.
+DCL hosted the annual Digital Research in Humanities and Arts conference as an online only event, on the theme Situating Digital Curation.

 In collaboration with Redeye and the Photographic Collections Network, the DCL presented a 2-day training event featuring online training session by the Digital Preservation Coalition, along with a programme of guest speakers.